makyo/writing/work/getting-lost/outline.md

     * Shadowy MP brought to light through mooks
     * Sanders as government plant to foil CR
     * CR into hiding, dives in after RJ
+        * CR can't get Lost, would be too suspicious
     * RJ starting to lose himself by now
     * Difficulty bringing him back
     * The theater does it, love of creation